Jimmy Feigen: 2013 World Championships

 At the 2013 U.S. National Championships, Feigen qualified to swim at the 2013 World Aquatics Championships in Barcelona by placing second in the 100-meter freestyle with a time of 48.24.
 Feigen also competed in the 50-meter freestyle and tied for fourth place with a time of 21.88.

 In his first event at the World Championships, Feigen combined with Nathan Adrian, Ryan Lochte, and Anthony Ervin in the 4×100-meter freestyle relay, with the team finishing behind France.
 Swimming the anchor leg, Feigen recorded a split of 48.23, and the team finished with a final time of 3:11.44.

 Feigen advanced to the 100-meter freestyle final as the second seed by posting 48.07 in the semi-finals.
 In the final, Feigen won a surprise silver in a personal-best time of 47.82, only 0.11 seconds behind winner James Magnussen and out-touching Nathan Adrian by 0.02 seconds.
 For Feigen, it was his first time breaking 48 seconds in the event.

 2016 Summer Olympics

 Feigen competed in the 2016 Summer Olympics, winning a gold medal by swimming in the preliminary rounds of the Men's 4x100 meter freestyle relay.
 After the competition, Feigen became embroiled in the Lochte-gate controversy, in which he may have committed public urination and committed minor vandalism.
 Feigen was accused of filing a misleading police report and ultimately fined by Brazilian authorities.
 In order to be charged with a misleading police report, a misdemeanor in Brazil, you must seek out the police to file the report.
-Feigen was confronted by Rio police and told to give a statement.
+Feigen was confronted by Rio de Janeiro police and told to give a statement.
 As such, he was not guilty of filing a misleading report.
 Due to concerns for his safety, Feigen was advised to pay the fine in order to leave the country as quickly as possible in order to avoid a lengthy court process in Rio de Janeiro.